anthonyblackham/flexible-jekyll/_posts/2020-11-03-cartograms.markdown

 This brings us to the idea of [cartograms](https://www.gislounge.com/area-cartograms-explored/).
 Cartograms are one way to eliminate unrelated disroportionate data such as geography.
 Rural areas often vote republican and are over-represented in typical election maps because the states have vast tracts of land but are sparsely populated.

+There are roughly 3 types of cartograms (depending on who you talk to):

+- Contiguous
+- Non-Contiguous
+- Diagrammatic (Dorling (circles), Demers (squares), Hexagons)

 I've created 4 different cartograms showing the voting weight of registered voters relative to the electoral college.

 ![Cartograms]({{site.baseurl}}/assets/img/cartograms.jpg)

-The top left is your standard state map, the top right is a continuous cartogram, bottom are grid and hex cartograms.
+The top left is your standard state map, the top right is a contiguous cartogram, bottom are grid and hex cartograms.
 Each map provides a unique way of portraying the same data.
 Cartograms eliminate any geographic bias from the data and give a more accurate representation.

 ### Making the Cartograms